When will I feel like myself again after losing a pet?

 Unfortunately, you may discover those closest to you may not empathize or share your viewpoints on what it means to lose a pet.
 I’ve learned the hard way that some people don’t show care or empathy as you would have hoped.
 And in many instances make verbal comments that hurt more than they help you in your time of grief.
 If you are curious to learn about my experiences with this, read 5 Things you should not say to a grieving pet parent.

 Navigating through grief is tricky.
-There is no right or wrong way to grieve, but you do have to go through the storm to come out stronger on the other side.
+When it comes to losing a pet there is no right or wrong way to grieve, but you do have to go through the storm to come out stronger on the other side.
 Remember, honor the memory of your pet by speaking of them, memorialize them in your own way and keeping their memory close to your heart.
 There is healing in reflection.
 There is also healing in paying if forward as well.
 Time doesn’t heal all wounds, but does lessen the heartache.

 Will your life ever be the same again?
 No, however you can always create a new type of normal for yourself and the rest of your family.